A Complete Guide To The Jewish Ghetto Rome

 They also had to attend special Catholic sermons on the Shabbat, the Jewish holy day.
 Jewish people were also banned from owning property and could not work skilled jobs.

 Daily life in the Ghetto was marked by poverty.
-To further add insult to injury, Jewish people had to pay a yearly tax to live in it, and furthermore had to ask each year for permission to live there.
+To further add insult to injury, Jewish people had to pay a yearly tax to live in it and furthermore had to ask each year for permission to live there.

-This meant that it was difficult for sunlight to reach the dim, narrow lanes of the area.
+This meant it was difficult for sunlight to reach the dim, narrow lanes of the area.
 Unhygienic conditions and the concentration of people led to disease; cholera and malaria were endemic to the Ghetto.

-In the plague of 1656, 800 of the Ghetto’s inhabitants died – almost a quarter of the population.
+In the plague of 1656, 800 of the Ghetto’s inhabitants died—almost a quarter of the population.

 Jewish Ghetto Rome

 When Napoleon’s troops arrived in Rome, they were appointed to specifically demolish the old Ghetto walls in a show of power against the Catholic Church.
-In 1798, the Papal States were replaced with the Roman Republic, and the Papal decree of 1555 was annulled.
+In 1798, the Papal States were replaced with the Roman Republic, and the Papal decree 1555 was annulled.

-Sadly, however, the Papal States were restored only the next year, and the Ghetto was reestablished.
+Sadly, however, the Papal States were restored only the following year, and the Ghetto was reestablished.
 The restrictions on the lives of Jewish people in Rome returned.
 In the 19th century, things started to change.

 Amongst other things, Jewish people were permitted to live outside of the Ghetto by Pope Pius IX in 1848, and the tax on Jewish people was abolished in 1850.

-It was until the Papal States were replaced by the Kingdom of Italy in 1861 that restrictions on Jewish people’s lives ended.
+It was not until the Papal States were replaced by the Kingdom of Italy in 1861 that restrictions on Jewish people’s lives ended.
 The Ghetto walls were torn down in 1888, and the Ghetto itself was almost completely destroyed.
-In 1904 the Great Synagogue of Rome was built, and apartment buildings were also constructed.
+In 1904, the Great Synagogue of Rome was built, and apartment buildings were also constructed.

 Jewish Ghetto Rome